gabriel-xv/thecoco-store/README.md

-The Coco Violette social network.
+The Cocco Violette social network.